9099/scrapy-chromium-docker/README.md

-# python3-apline
+# python3-alpine
-Docker Python3 environment, base on apline, with GCC, and some useful dev-package.
+Docker Python3 environment, base on alpine, with GCC, and some useful dev-package.